Smart, professional woman looking unsettled while sitting near a smug man, representing emotional tension in a narcissistic relationship

-Have you ever noticed how some people will do anything to stay in control—even if it means tearing others down?
+Have you ever noticed how some people will do anything to stay in control—even if it means twisting the truth, rewriting history, or tearing others down?

-I’m Denise G. Lee, a Healing and Leadership Coach, and I help people recognize the emotional and relational traps that keep them stuck.
-Narcissism isn’t just an overused buzzword—it’s a real, dangerous mindset that can wreak havoc in business, relationships, and everyday interactions.
+I’m Denise G. Lee, a Healing and Leadership Coach.
+I help people break free from the emotional and relational traps that keep them second-guessing their worth.
+Narcissism isn’t just a trendy insult—it’s a dangerous personality that shows up in business, relationships, and everyday power dynamics.

 What Is Narcissism, Really?